AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

     <a class="nav-link disabled" href="#" tabindex="-1" aria-disabled="true">Disabled</a>
 </nav>
 ```
+(And once more, this code example can be found in my accompanying [nav-tabs-examples.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Navs_and_Tabs/nav-tabs-examples.html) file.)

 ### Tabs

 Takes the basic nav from above and adds the `.nav-tabs` class to generate a tabbed interface.
-Use them to create tabbable regions with Bootstrap's [tab JavaScript plugin](#javascript-behavior).
+Use them to create tabbable regions with Bootstrap's [tab JavaScript plugin](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Navs_and_Tabs#javascript-behavior).
 ```
 <ul class="nav nav-tabs">
     <li class="nav-item">